-Join Anne-Marie Concepción for an in-depth discussion in this video An overview of placing (importing) Word files into InDesign, part of Using Word and InDesign Together.
+Join Anne-Marie Concepción for an in-depth discussion in this video An overview of placing (importing) Word files into InDesign, part of Word and InDesign: Integration.

 The best way to get texts from Words into InDesign, is by placing it, which is the…Adobe term for import.
 Go to the File Menu, you choose Place or…press Command or Ctrl+D. Placing is better than pasting because you…have so much more control over what happens with the components of the word…file and the styling of the word file before it ever makes it into your layout.…Lets go ahead and place a word document into this brochure that is waiting and I…am going to make sure that my paragraph styles are set to the correct defaults…basic paragraph, with no overwrite character style none, looks beautiful.…